zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 The cost pie makes one thing immediately obvious: UCAR/NCAR L2 charging dominates both spending and energy delivered.
 Everything else is rounding error by comparison.
 That's mostly a function of having access to workplace charging five days a week — if you don't have that, your pie looks very different.

-## UCAR/NCAR ChargePoint — The Workhorse
+## UCAR/NCAR ChargePoint: The Workhorse

 Over 17 months, 108 paid sessions at UCAR/NCAR ChargePoint stations in Boulder — primarily MESA LAB, with occasional use of FOOTHILLS LAB, CENTER GREEN, and the RAF station in Broomfield.
 These are Level 2 chargers delivering right around 5.8 kW on average, which is exactly what you'd expect from a 240V L2 station up against the Solterra's 6.6 kW onboard AC charger.